andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 #### `submission_data/secret_widgets.csv` (hidden):

-This is the hidden submission test, primarily used to ensure candidates haven't hardcoded a solution that trivially satisfies the provided test cases.
+This is the hidden submission test, primarily used to ensure candidates haven't hardcoded a solution that trivially matches the expected output for the provided test cases.

 ```
 1,foo